 U.S. Government (One Semester)

-Note: Pair this course with TPS Constitutional Law for a year of full year of a U.S. Government and Law from a conservative academic perspective.
+Suggested Pairing: Pair this course with TPS Constitutional Law for a full year of U.S. Government and Law from a conservative academic perspective.
 Or pair with TPS Economics for the equivalent of a full-year Civics course as required by many states.

 Transcript Planning: This course satisfies state requirements for a U.S. Government course.